cwadge/junk-drawer/pipewire_tuning_guide.md

 If you're seeing crazy spikes in latency, or especially the `ERR` counter incrementing, that'll help point you in the right direction of where to start adjusting your settings.

-#### If you're outputting to a sound system with a fixed sample rate, e.g. 192kHz:
+#### If you're outputting to a sound system with a fixed sample rate

 In the instance where you're sending audio to a receiver, external DAC, or other equipment that expects a *fixed sample rate*, you should specify that in your WirePlumber configuration.
 For example, in `~/.config/wireplumber/wireplumber.conf.d/50-alsa-rate.conf`: